8 Years Later, I Finally Feel Like I'm Over My Ex

 Advertisement

-Later that year I went out with someone else — the only other partner I’ve ever had.
-I cared about him deeply and for the six months that we went out he made me truly happy.
-Since we broke up though, a couple of months before the pandemic, I’ve never once thought that we should be a couple again.
+Later that year, I went out with someone else — the only other partner I’ve ever had.
+I cared about him deeply and, for the six months that we dated, he made me truly happy.
+Since we broke up, though, a couple of months before the pandemic, I’ve never once thought that we should be a couple again.
 And it wasn’t long before my thoughts went straight back to Matt.

-"Searching for information or seeking contact only fuels the connection between you and your ex — be it two- or one-sided," Harris emphasises.
+"Searching for information or seeking contact only fuels the connection between you and your ex — be it two- or one-sided," Dr. Harris emphasizes.
 "Try to limit your contact and if this is hard, try to do it gradually but consistently."
-Harris’ advice for people struggling to move on from an ex includes daily journalling.
+Dr. Harris’ advice for people struggling to move on from an ex includes daily journaling.
 "This might help you understand that relationships are not just about the person but how they functioned for you," she explains.
-"It can be transformative to understand [that] our dependency is often based on irrational fears (like being unable to cope on our own)."
+"It can be transformative to understand [that] our dependency is often based on irrational fears, like being unable to cope on our own."

 Advertisement